A generic diffusion-based approach for 3D human pose prediction in the wild: Introduction

 \section{Introduction}

-Nowadays, robots and humans work in proximity.
-To have safe and advanced interactions, the robots should understand the distribution of feasible human motions and accurately predict them.
-Thus, only predicting the location of a single point for each human is not enough.
-Instead, a more detailed representation, i.e., 3D human pose, should be targeted for the next generation of human-robot interactions.
+Robots and humans are poised to work in close proximity.
+Yet, current technology struggles to read and anticipate the motion dynamics of humans.
+Predicting 3D human poses enables a safe co-existence between humans and robots, with direct applications in social robotics~\cite{chen2019crowd}, autonomous navigation~\cite{mangalam2020disentangling}, assistive robotics~\cite{wagner2018targeted, wenger2016spatiotemporal}, and human-robot interaction~\cite{butepage2018anticipating, lasota2017multiple}.

-Predicting 3D pose, the task of predicting a sequence of future 3D poses of a person given a sequence of past observed ones, is a challenging task to solve, as it mixes spatial and temporal reasoning and has multiple modes.
-While previous models have shown acceptable accurate predictions~\cite{mao2020history, ma2022progressively}, they perform poorly in imperfect observation settings.
-In the real world, noise exists in the perceived motion of a person due to sensor errors and occlusions by the same person, other objects in the scene, and other people.
+Predicting a sequence of future 3D poses of a person given a sequence of past observed ones, also referred to as human pose forecasting, is a challenging task since it must combine spatial and temporal reasoning to output multiple plausible outcomes.
+Previous models have yielded satisfactory results~\cite{mao2020history, ma2022progressively}, yet they fail to produce acceptable outcomes in noisy settings.
+Minor offsets from detection methods or partial occlusions of body parts can drastically impact the prediction accuracy.